Asymmetric cluster and chimera dynamics in globally coupled systems: Asymmetric cluster and chimera dynamics in globally coupled maps

 where $s^*=X^*$ is the fixed point and the $s_j$ are iterates of the single driven map belonging to a chaotic attractor coexisting with $s^*$.
 If $p$ is large enough, the sum term expressing the contribution of the desynchronized chaotic orbits reaches a mean value with small fluctuations, and condition (\ref{aq}) can be fulfilled with good approximation.
 As an example, from the bifurcation diagram in Fig.~\ref{f2}(b) for $k=0.88$ we choose the bistable behavior occurring at $\epsilon=0.38$, where the fixed point $s^*=0.95$ and a chaotic band attractor coexist in the single driven map.
-We can roughly approximate the sum term in Eq.~(\ref{aq}) by the quantity $(1-p)s_c$, where $s_c=0.545$ is the value of the middle point of the width of the chaotic band.
+We can roughly approximate the sum term in Eq.~(\ref{aq}) by the quantity $(1-p)\bar s$, where $\bar s=0.545$ is the mean value of the iterates in the chaotic band.
 Then, from Eq.~(\ref{aq}) with the given parameter values, we obtain

-Consequently, for $r=3.5$ and $\epsilon=0.38$ the GCM system of Eqs.~(\ref{Global}) can exhibit an asymmetric chimera state consisting of the coexistence of a subset staying on a fixed point and a subset of desynchronized chaotic maps having approximate relative sizes $0.82$ and $0.18$, respectively.
+Consequently, for $r=3.5$ and $\epsilon=0.38$ the GCM system of Eqs.~(\ref{Global}) can exhibit an asymmetric chimera state consisting of the coexistence of a subset staying on the fixed point $X^*=0.95$ and a subset of desynchronized chaotic maps having approximate relative sizes $0.82$ and $0.18$, respectively, and such that the corresponding mean field reaches a constant value.

-Note that the predictions for periodic clusters, asymmetric clusters and asymmetric chimera states are made solely from the knowledge of the dynamical responses of the single driven map and without direct numerical simulation on the GCM system of Eqs.~(\ref{Global}).
-However, equations (\ref{2c}), (\ref{ac}), and (\ref{aq}) do not indicate what initial conditions in the GCM system will conduce to those particular states.